markvdb/diybookscanner/README.md

 diybookscanner
 ==============

-This is the official git repository for diybookscanner.org.
+This _was_ the official git repository for diybookscanner.org.
+It still contains interesting information.

 Contents
 --------